 The concept of the EPNS Visiting Teacher initiative: A volunteer professor / senior/ distinguished member of the EPNS, who is a recognised expert in a certain field, visits a nominated host centre in a country in Europe which is classified by the World Bank per capita income group 1, 2 or 3 for a short stay of intense teaching.
+This should be a new collaboration, and the scheme does not apply to programmes which have already been established.
 Travel and stay will be supported by EPNS.
 It may be considered that these visits will take place annually thereafter, if the first visit proves to be a success.
+Future visits will not be funded by the EPNS, and the local centre should establish a sustainable source of funding for the future.

 Read all about the EPNS Visiting Teacher awards granted in previously and new opportunities: